nishihatapalmer/TreeTable/README.md

 In the example above, we built a single root node and displayed it, so only a single row would be displayed.
 You must create the `TreeTableNode` structure, and assign the correct user objects to the nodes.
 There are at least two ways to do that:

-### Building a tree from the user object
+### Statically building a tree
-If your objects already have a tree structure, you can build a tree from them using the static utility method `TreeTableNode.buildTree()`.
+If your objects already have a tree structure, you can build a mirrored tree of TreeTableNodes from them using the static utility method `TreeTableNode.buildTree()`.
 For example:
 ```java
    MyObject rootObject = yourMethodToGetAnObjectTree();
    TreeTableNode rootNode = TreeTableNode.buildTree(rootObject, parent -> ((MyObject) parent).getChildren());